What is a Freshman Seminar?

 No. All seminars with openings are posted on our website after the algorithm is run, and we encourage freshmen to email you directly for placement in your seminar.
-You may accept or decline additional students at your discretion until the Course Registration Deadline (formerly called Study Card Day).
+You may accept or decline additional students at your discretion until the Course Registration Deadline.

 How do I approve a student's enrollment?